 - What’s the difference between daily and monthly contacts?

-- Can daily contacts help with seasonal allergies?
+- Can daily disposables help with seasonal allergies?

 - Can you be allergic to your daily contact lenses?